607011/OneRM/README.md

  - Customizable list of exercises
  - Customizable list of mass units
  - Sync your settings and lifting records via iCloud

+## Contribute

+### Testflight

+Do you like to be one the first to test a new release?
+Then you're welcome to be a test pilot.
+Just send me an email so that I can invite you to a [Testflight](https://developer.apple.com/testflight/).

+### Improve

+You found a bug or miss a feature?
+Feel free to [leave a report](https://github.com/ola-ct/OneRM/issues).

 ## Licenses